timeless-fi/docs/docs/concepts/swapping.md

 ## How it works

-Timeless uses Uniswap v3 as the underlying exchange.
-Liquidity providers provide xPYT/NYT liquidity.
+Timeless uses [Uniswap v3](https://uniswap.org/) as the underlying exchange.
+Liquidity providers provide xPYT⟷NYT liquidity.

 When users initiate a swap, they interact with a [Swapper](smart-contracts/swapper/intro) contract.

-When a user swaps from the underlying asset to xPYT or NYT, the Swapper uses the underlying to mint xPYT and NYT, and then sells the undesired token on the exchange.
+When a user swaps from the underlying asset to xPYT / NYT, the Swapper uses the underlying to mint xPYT and NYT, and then sells the undesired token on the exchange.

 When a user swaps from xPYT / NYT to the underlying asset, the Swapper does a swap on the exchange and then burn the xPYT and NYT together into the underlying asset.